CatimaLoyalty/Website/_pages/faq.md

 The second fastest option is [F-Droid](https://f-droid.org/en/packages/me.hackerchick.catima/).

-F-Droid builds Catima from the publicly available source code and runs several scripts over it to ensure it is completely Open Source.
+F-Droid builds Catima from the publicly available source code.
 An app update tends to be available between 3 and 6 days after release.

 #### Google Play